awslabs/data-solutions-framework-on-aws/framework/API.md

 ```

 - *Type:* aws-cdk-lib.aws_ec2.ISubnet[]
-- *Default:* The Custom Resource is executed in AWS public environment.
+- *Default:* The Custom Resource is executed in VPCs owned by AWS Lambda service.

 The subnets to deploy the custom resource in.